8 International Economic institutions: IMF, World Bank, UNCTAD

 • Facilitate the expansion and balanced growth of international trade.

-7.2.3 Functions
+8.2.3 Functions

-TipThree Core Functions of the IMF
+TipThree Core IMF Functions

-7.2.4 Quota system and Special Drawing Rights (SDR)
+8.2.4 Quota and Special Drawing Rights (SDR)

-The Special Drawing Right (SDR), introduced in 1969, is an international reserve asset created by the IMF and allocated to members.
-The SDR is not a currency; it is a potential claim on the freely usable currencies of IMF members.
-Its value is determined daily from a basket of five currencies — US dollar, euro, Chinese renminbi, Japanese yen, and pound sterling (renminbi was added in 2016) (imf2024?).
+The Special Drawing Right (SDR) was created in 1969 as an international reserve asset.
+It is not a currency but a potential claim on freely usable currencies of IMF members.
+Value is determined daily from a basket of five currenciesUSD, EUR, RMB (added 2016), JPY, GBP.

 TipMajor IMF Lending Facilities

-Facility Purpose Term
+Facility Purpose

-Stand-By Arrangement (SBA) Short-term BoP problems 12–24 months
+Stand-By Arrangement (SBA) Short-term BoP problems; 12–24 months

-Rapid Financing Instrument (RFI) Urgent BoP need (natural disasters, commodity shocks) One-off
+Rapid Financing Instrument (RFI) Urgent BoP need (natural disasters, commodity shocks)

-Poverty Reduction and Growth Trust (PRGT) Concessional lending to low-income members Various
+Poverty Reduction and Growth Trust (PRGT) Concessional lending to low-income members

-7.2.6 Governance
+8.2.6 Governance

-7.2.8 India and the IMF
+8.2.7 India and IMF

-7.3 World Bank Group
+8.3 World Bank Group

-7.3.1 From IBRD to the World Bank Group
+8.3.1 From IBRD to the World Bank Group

 TipFive Institutions of the World Bank Group